davetcoleman/moveit_simple_grasps/README.md

-moveit_simple_grasps
+MoveIt!
+Simple Grasps
 ====================

-Note: this code is refactored and moved from [block_grasp_generator](https://github.com/davetcoleman/block_grasp_generator) to a more general library.

-Generate basic grasp poses for simple objects such as blocks or cylinders for use with MoveIt! pick and place
+A basic grasp generator for simple objects such as blocks or cylinders for use with the MoveIt! pick and place pipeline.
+Does not consider friction cones or other dynamics.

+Its current implementation simple takes as input a pose vector (postition and orientation) and generates a large number of potential grasp approaches and directions.
+Also includes a grasp filter for removing kinematically infeasible grasps via threaded IK solvers.

+This package includes:

+ - Simple pose-based grasp generator for a block
+ - Separate grasp generators for custom objects such as rectanguar or cylindrical objects
+ - Grasp filter
+ - Test code and visualizations

-Developed by [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder
+Developed by [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder with outside contributors.

 <img align="right" src="https://raw.github.com/davetcoleman/moveit_simple_grasps/hydro-devel/resources/demo.png" />

 ## Video Demo

+A simple demo with Baxter:

 [![Baxter Grasp Test](http://img.youtube.com/vi/WEDITCR2qH4/0.jpg)](https://www.youtube.com/watch?v=WEDITCR2qH4)